Envirometrix/PredictiveSoilMapping/index.md

 of the packages rgdal, sp, raster, caret, mlr, ranger, h2o and similar, and without which predictive soil mapping would most likely not be possible.

-This book has been inspired by the [the Geocomputation with R book](https://geocompr.robinlovelace.net), an Open Access book edited by Robin Lovelace, Jakub Nowosad and Jannes Muenchow.
-Many thanks to Robin Lovelace for helping with rmarkdown and for giving some initial tips for compiling and organizing book.
-The authors are also grateful to the numerous software/package developers, especially Edzer Pebesma, Roger Bivand, Robert Hijmans, Markus Neteler, Tim Appelhans, and Hadley Wickham, that have enabled a generation of researchers and applied projects.
+This book has been inspired by [the Geocomputation with R book](https://geocompr.robinlovelace.net), an Open Access book edited by Robin Lovelace, Jakub Nowosad and Jannes Muenchow.
+Many thanks to Robin Lovelace for helping with rmarkdown and for giving some initial tips for compiling and organizing this book.
+The authors are also grateful to the numerous software/package developers, especially Edzer Pebesma, Roger Bivand, Robert Hijmans, Markus Neteler, Tim Appelhans, and Hadley Wickham, whose contributions have enabled a generation of researchers and applied projects.

 We are especially grateful to Jakub Nowosad for helping with preparing this publication for press and with setting up all code so that it passes automatic checks.

 OpenGeoHub is a not-for-profit research foundation with headquarters in Wageningen, the Netherlands (Stichting OpenGeoHub, KvK 71844570).
 The main goal of the OpenGeoHub is to promote publishing and sharing of Open Geographical and Geoscientific Data and using and developing of Open Source Software.
 We believe that the key measure of quality of research in all sciences (and especially in geographical information sciences) is in transparency and reproducibility of the computer code used to generate results.
 Transparency and reproducibility increase trust in information so that it is eventually also the fastest path to optimal decision making.

-Every effort has been made to trace copyright holders of the materials used in these materials.
+Every effort has been made to trace copyright holders of the materials used in this publication.
 Should we, despite all our efforts have overlooked contributors please contact the author and we shall correct this unintentional omission without any delay and will acknowledge any overlooked contributions and contributors in future updates.

 **Data availability**: All data used in this book is either available through R packages or is available via the github repository.
 If not mentioned otherwise, all code presented is available under the [GNU General Public License v2.0](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).